 Investing in this fund gives an investor access to a range of prime assets that would otherwise be difficult to acquire, as prime properties of this kind rarely come to market.

-The combined assets of the fund are approaching £3.4 billion, with an annual rental income in excess of £118 million (as at end 2021).
+The combined assets of the Fund are around £3.2 billion, with an annual rental income in excess of £104 million (as at 30 September 2023, subject to rounding).

 Royal London Property Fund/ Royal London Property Trust